dotlang/language/README.md

 1. `union` is a meta-type which can take form of different data types.
 It uses generic programming features which are explained in corresponding section.
 For more information refer to the next section.
 2. Types inside union definition must be named types.
 Refer to corresponding section.
 3. Example number 1 shows usage of label types to define an enum type to represent days of week.
-4. Example 2, defines a union variable with explicit type and changes it's value to other types in next two examples.
+4. Example 2, defines a union binding with explicit type and changes it's value to other types in next two examples.
-5. Example 5, uses `typeOf` function to check if there is an integer type inside previously defined union variable.
+5. Example 5, uses `typeOf` function to check if there is an integer type inside previously defined union binding.
 6. You can use the syntax in example 6 to cast a union to another type.
 It will also give a boolean to indicate if the casting was successful.
 7. Example 7, uses `switch` expression to check and match for type of data inside union.
 8. `union[int, union[float, string]]` will be simplified to `union[int, float, string]`